Daraniel/gnn-multistability/README.md

 # gnn-multistability

-Source code for model multiplicity of Graph Neural Networks in downstream tasks beyond node classification
+Source code for the "Model multiplicity of Graph Neural Networks in downstream tasks beyond node classification" master's thesis.

 sample usage for single run